What We’re Doing

 Ongoing Training and Consultation with stipend

-Applications to participate in the Train-the-Trainer Learning Collaborative as an agency seeking trauma-informed organizational change will be due December 17, 2018.
+Applications to participate in the Train-the-Trainer Learning Collaborative as an agency seeking trauma-informed organizational change were due December 17, 2018.

-Up to 8 agencies will be selected for this customized program.
-Selected agencies will be selected and provided with a contract by January 4, 2019.
-Agencies will commit two (2) staff/faculty/admin members to participate regularly in the Learning Collaborative, as well as co-present content to their organization.
+Eight agencies were selected for this customized program.
+Selected agencies were provided with a contract by January 4, 2019.
+Agencies commit two (2) staff/faculty/admin members to participate regularly in the Learning Collaborative, as well as co-present content to their organization.